RSoraM/mima-kit/README/README-en.md

 # mima-kit

 `mima-kit` is a cryptographic suite implemented in `TypeScript`.
-The goal is to provide an easy-to-use cryptographic library. `mima-kit` is still in the early stages of development, and the API may change.
+The goal is to provide an easy-to-use cryptographic library.
+The name `mima` comes from the Chinese word `密码`, which means `password` or `cipher`. `mima-kit` is still in the early stages of development, and the API may change.

+> Documents in other languages may be outdated.
+Please refer to the Simplified Chinese document for details.

 - [mima-kit](#mima-kit)
   - [Install](#install)